scanner-research/scanner/README.md

 * **Labeling and data mining large video collections:** Scanner is in use at Stanford University as the compute engine for visual data mining applications that detect people, commercials, human poses, etc. in datasets as big as 70,000 hours of TV news (12 billion frames, 20 TB) or 600 feature length movies (106 million frames).
 * **VR Video synthesis:** scaling the [Surround 360 VR video stitching software](https://github.com/scanner-research/Surround360), which processes fourteen 2048x2048 input videos to produce 8k stereo video output.

+To learn more about Scanner and how it can been used, see the documentation below or read the SIGGRAPH 2018 Technical Paper: "[Scanner: Efficient Video Analysis at Scale](http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf)" by Poms, Crichton, Hanrahan, and Fatahalian.

 ## Key Features

 Scanner's key features include:
 * **Computation graphs designed for video processing:** Similar to the dataflow model used by many modern ML frameworks, Scanner applications are written by composing together functions that process streams of data (called Scanner Ops) into graphs.
 Computation graphs process sequences of video frames.
-Scanner graphs support features useful for video processing, such as sparse sampling of video frames, access to temporal sliding windows of frames, and state propagation across computations on successive frames.
+Scanner graphs support features useful for video processing, such as the ability to sparsely sample  video frames, access to temporal sliding windows of frames, and propagate state across computations on successive frames (e.g., tracking).
 The Scanner runtime executes computation graphs efficiently on the processing resources on your machine, whether it be a multi-core laptop, a machine with multiple GPUs, or a large collection of machines in the cloud.
-* **Random access to video:** Since Scanner understands how video is compressed, it can provide fast *random* access to video frames.
+* **Random access to video frames:** Since Scanner understands how video is compressed, it can provide fast *random* access to video frames.
+This feature has proven useful in video data analytics applications that want to access a sparse set of frames from a video.
-* **First-class support for GPUs:** Most image processing algorithms can benefit greatly from GPU execution, so Scanner provides first-class support for writing Ops that execute on multiple GPUs in a single machine.
+* **First-class support for GPU acceleration:** Most image processing algorithms can benefit greatly from GPU execution, so Scanner provides first-class support for writing Ops that execute on multiple GPUs in a single machine.
 Scanner also leverage specialized GPU hardware for video decoding.
 * **Distributed execution:** Scanner can scale out applications to hundreds of machines, and is designed to use cheaper preemptible machines on cloud computing platforms.

 ## Documentation